Case Study: Managing DBS renewals

 Keeping on top of those going through the DBS check renewal process

 In my church, we used Thirtyone:eight (Previously CCPAS - The Churches' Child Protection Advisory Service) eBulk online DBS system.
-Thirtyone:eight are an independent Christian safeguarding charity that offers churches in England and Wales an accessible and cost-effective online DBS processing service.
-Other online DBS processing services are of course available!
-The Flow I outline below broadly follows the Thirtyone:eight workflow, but you can tailor it to suit your own church's processes.
+Thirtyone:eight is an independent Christian safeguarding charity that offers churches in England and Wales an accessible and cost-effective online DBS processing service.
+Other online DBS processing services are, of course, available!
+The Flow I outline below broadly follows the Thirtyone:eight workflow but you can tailor it to suit your own church's processes.

 Click to see a larger version